axu2/feral-interactive-mac-controllers/README.md

 # feral-interactive-controllers
 Updated controller configuration files for Feral Interactive Mac games like Tomb Raider, Life is Strange.

 This repo contains pre-made configuration files.
-For new controllers or firmware's that change a controller's product ID, follow the guide below:
+For new controllers or firmwares that change a controller's product ID, follow the guide below:

 ## Adding a new configuration